nazarovtr/justice/README.md

 The second is to raise enemy anti-rating to 50%.

 There are several endings which depend on player rating, enemy rating and losses on both sides.

+### Additional features
+- You may collect loot from enemy bodies into a vehicle by using a menu action on the body.
+- By clicking on the map you can set "point of interest" circles inside of which nothing will be despawned.
+- You can load loot from a vehicle to the main crate through main crate menu action.

 ## Mod support
 The mission was tested and works with ACE 3, TFAR, Arma Enhanced Movement, Advanced Towing, bCombat, ASR AI and VCOM.